-Credit: Weapons collection in Mali, March 1996 by Robin Poulton
+Credit: Weapons collection in Mali, March 1996 by Robin Poulton who else could you get involved?

 - If you were to build a monument or some artistic design with the destroyed weapons, what would you make? - Where would you put it?